zdimond/airbnb-experiences-clone/README.md

 Develop an app with reusable React components.
 This project was created following a tutorial from Scrimba by Bob Ziroll.

+All design based on a Figma design from that course: https://www.figma.com/file/4YjrygFEXOcDp9AAnVFv7o/Airbnb-Experiences?node-id=0%3A1

 ## Structure

 The app consists of three components: